 Edited around common tropes in film, these so-called "supercut" videos have been curated for a pair of humor channels, an ecommerce site, and just for funsies (because traffic is my drug, ya dig?).

-Spun around the best prop shirts in movie history, this montage triggered a 800% sales spike for the month of August (2013) at Found Item Clothing, my erstwhile employer.
+Spun around the best prop shirts in movie history, the montage on the left triggered a 800% sales spike for the month of August (2013) at Found Item Clothing, my erstwhile employer.

 Developed as a special content project for my former employer, this gallery of illustrations found a viral audience when Weezer shared it on Facebook.
-After trending on Tumblr (20,000+ notes) and Twitter, the project crossed over to leading aggregators like BuzzFeed, Complex, Laughing Squid, Nerdist, and 22 Words.
+After trending on Tumblr (100,000+ “Notes”) and Twitter, the project crossed over to leading aggregators like BuzzFeed, Complex, Laughing Squid, Nerdist, and 22 Words.

-Refreshed with additional sketches one year later, it experienced a successive wave of buzz at Esquire, 9Gag, Cheezburger, and Design You Trust, and has been viewed in excess of 5,000,000+ times as a result.
+Refreshed with additional sketches one year later, it experienced a successive wave of buzz at Esquire, 9Gag, Cheezburger, and Etsy, and has been viewed in excess of 5,000,000+ times as a result.

 From conception and curation to publication and promotion, I owned every stage of the creative process.